project-sunbird/sunbird-devops/deploy/Installation.md

 <summary>Click to expand!</summary>

 ### Installation Steps
-1. Create 3vms(**Core VM should have a public ip, and 80,443,8443 exposed to internet**) of 2core 8Gi of ubuntu16.04
+1. Create 3vms(**Core VM should have a public ip, and 80,443,8443 exposed to internet**) of 2core(CPU) 8GB(RAM) 50GB(HardDisk) of Ubuntu16.04
-2. Azure storage account with one public container( for example content)
+2. Create Azure storage account with one public container named `content`
 3. ssh into Core VM and do the following steps
-4. Create a keyfile ~/deployer.pem which can ssh into all nodes.
+    > Note: The user should have password less sudo access to all VMs
-> Note: The user should have password less sudo access to all machines
+    1. Create a key file `vim ~/deployer.pem` which can ssh into all nodes.
-4. `git clone https://github.com/rjshrjndrn/sunbird-devops -b 3node`
+    2. `git clone https://github.com/project-sunbird/sunbird-devops -b 3node`
-5. Open `sunbird-devops/deploy/3node.vars` and fill the variables
+    3. Open `sunbird-devops/deploy/3node.vars` and update the variables
     > It is advised to run the installation script in tmux session, as if the network is bad, installation may get interrupted.
     For starting a tmux session, `tmux` and once the installation starts `ctrl+b then d` will detach the session.
     You can attach the session back with `tmux a`
-6. cd sunbird-devops/deploy && bash -x install.sh
+    4. cd sunbird-devops/deploy && bash -x install.sh | tee -a ~/sunbird.log

-**example inventory seggregation**
+**example inventory segregation**

 | module | application | ip       |
 |--------|-------------|----------|